 In 2009, EDS Israel merged into HP under the name “HP Enterprise Services”.
 EDS Israel headed a consortium which won a contract with the Ministry of Defense and the Israel Police to develop, install and maintain the Basel System, an automated biometric access control system installed and maintained in checkpoints in the occupied West Bank and the Erez checkpoint in Gaza (valued at 8-10 million USD).
 The system, financed by the US government, included a permit system for Palestinian workers, with hand and facial recognition, and biometric magnetic cards, which became mandatory for all Palestinians from the occupied West Bank who wish to enter Israel since 2005.
 The Basel System was terminated in late 2016.

-President: Antonio Neri
+President and CEO: Antonio Neri